kohnmart/website/content/projects/flai.md

 ## Intro

 We are developing a web application in which users can learn the basics of German Sign Language. <br />
 A key feature is camera interaction.
 The gestures are evaluated by the neural network and returned as visual feedback.
-In the next step, we will create the data set with professional sign language teachers.

 ## Creating the dataset

 We decided to create our own data set.
 The advantage is that every team member records the signs and learns them at the same time.
 We will need around 1000 training images per letter.
 We wrote a small Python application for this purpose, which consists of the sub-areas recording, checking and conversion.
 First, the images are recorded via the webcam or front camera.
 A folder is automatically created in a file directory for each letter.
 The user can easily manage the respective target folder using the keys [A-Y, without J, Z].
-After the recording, the images can be compared again with reference gestures.
+After the recording, the images can be compared with reference gestures.
 The image is then either saved or deleted.
 Finally, the images are converted into a CSV format and can be added to the data set.